BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 • Sell when prices touch the trendline moving downwards.

-• Trendlines show clear market directions, making it easy to spot buying or selling opportunities in trending markets.
+• Trendlines may help indicate market directions, making it easy to spot buying or selling opportunities in trending markets.

 4. Candlestick patterns